mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 There's a list of places that may be interested in the application on the wiki: https://github.com/SunyataZero/mindfulness-at-the-computer/wiki/Outreach

-Some of these places we have already made a page or post, and in these cases maybe we don't need to do anything (unless

-If moving from alpha to beta
+Some of these places we have already made a page or post, and in these cases maybe we don't need to do anything (unless we are moving from alpha to beta.)